Providing a Foundation for Academic and Professional Fulfillment

 CU College of Nursing graduate degree programs allow up to 12 credits to be transferred toward that degree.
 It is the responsibility of the student to transfer credits earned as a nondegree student into a program after acceptance.

-Nondegree students are subject to different registration, withdrawal, and incomplete deadlines than degree-seeking students.
+Nondegree students are subject to different billing, registration, withdrawal, and incomplete deadlines than degree-seeking students.
 Current deadlines are posted online under Tuition Rate and Important Dates.

 Nondegree students are not eligible for financial aid.